Perspective | The pandemic is completely changing the way we treat unemployment

 There’s a reason unemployment insurance has been allowed to languish: The unemployed neither are a permanent constituency that can advocate for themselves, nor do they garner much sympathy in our work-driven society.
 (Want to recover economically?
 Get a job.)
 But in April 2020, unemployment reached nearly 15 percent, the highest since the Great Depression.
 Between then and June, the net number of jobs in the economy declined by 14.6 million.
 Given the circumstances, it was impossible to argue that these people were in any way at fault.

 Tens of millions of people sought support from a program they might not have heard of before 2020 — and what waited for them was so dysfunctional that they lined up and slept outside to get help processing claims, and heard politicians admit that the application process had been made difficult on purpose.
-(An unfortunate few got lost in the shuffle to such a degree that they still haven’t received a benefit.)
+An unfortunate few got lost in the shuffle to such a degree that they still haven’t received a benefit.
 The federal intervention didn’t solve these problems.

 Many Americans have a fresh understanding of the need for robust unemployment insurance, while researchers have new evidence that there are few downsides to generosity during a recession.
 And policymakers have yet more proof that state programs alone are insufficient.
 What does that add up to?
 Little reason to keep the program as is.